 Metal and steel manufacturers and fabricators encompass a broad range of businesses that may forge, spin, shear or braze metal into components used in construction projects or other products.

-Metal manufacturers engage in dangerous work with large, expensive and dangerous equipment – making the risk for employee injury, equipment breakdown, product defects, fire, weather and other types of interruptions a daily concern.
+Metal manufacturers engage in dangerous work with large, expensive, and dangerous equipment – making the risks for employee injury, equipment breakdown, product defects, fire, weather and other types of interruptions a daily concern.

 Metal and Steel Fabricators Face Accidents, Injuries and More

 Employees of steel fabricators and other kinds of metal manufacturers face safety concerns every day as they weld and cast metal using heavy, expensive, and dangerous industrial equipment.